algorithm-helper/algorithm-helper/content/categories/algorithms/sorting/merge-sort.md

 the first array, thereby making equal elements end up in the same order.

-Another possibly desirable and undesirable properties of merge sort is that its time complexity is `O(NlogN)`, since we always recursively break it down.
+Another possibly desirable and undesirable properties of merge sort is that its time complexity is
+$O(NlogN)$, since we always recursively break it down.
 This may be desired if predictability of the algorithm's running time is needed, but otherwise this is a disadvantage.
 Consider nearly sorted or completely sorted arrays.
-Merge Sort then has no advantage over this fact and will run in `O(NlgN)` regardless.
+Merge Sort then has no advantage over this fact and will run in $O(NlogN)$ regardless.

 ### Merge Sort Bottom-Up